 BROOKE LANGTON was born in a copper-mining town in Arizona on

-marine biology.
-By the early 1990s, she had settled down in Los
+By the early 1990s, Brooke had settled down in Los

 In 1995 and 1996, Brooke was reaching a variety of mainstream television